 Cigar Life Guy: Tell Us a little about the Warfighter Tobacco Co. portfolio.

-Jon Simons: Right now we technically have nine blends that are out.
+Jon Simons: Right now, we technically have nine blends out.
 We had ten, but we are rebranding one of them right now.
-Hopefully, that will be out by the end of this year if not next year.
+Hopefully, that will be out by the end of this year, if not next year.

 The Future of Warfighter and Cigar Accessories

-Cigar Life Guy: Warfighter Tobacco Co. sells humidors, apparel, and accessories as well as cigars.
+Cigar Life Guy: Warfighter Tobacco Co. sells humidors, apparel, accessories, and cigars.
 What else can the cigar world expect from Warfighter in the future?

-Jon Simons: We’re constantly working on new blends.
-We do have a rebranding in the works right now.
-We started about eight and a half years ago.
-We didn’t know what we didn’t know.
-Over time and learning, we realized our original band designs worked well, but they didn’t have all the information that we wanted on them.
-We did a slight redesign.
-We kept all the blends exactly the same.
-We didn’t change the tobacco blends or anything like that.
+Jon Simons: We’re constantly working on new blends, and we do have a rebranding in the works right now.
+We started about eight and a half years ago, but we didn’t know what we didn’t know.
+Over time and learning, we realized our original band designs worked well, but they didn’t have all the information we wanted.
+We did a slight redesign, kept all the blends the same, and didn’t change the tobacco blends or anything like that.
 We just changed the bands and the boxes.
 It’s a little more clarity for the consumer.
-Now it actually has the leaf on the band whereas before it was only on the box.
+Now, it has the leaf on the band, whereas before, it was only on the box.
 The boxes have a little more information on them as well.
-We’re finalizing everything and they should start trickling out to dealers soon.
+We’re finalizing everything, and they should start trickling out to dealers soon.

 Cigar Life Guy: Anything else you would like the cigar world to know